mdkessler/starter-academic/content/home/experience.md

     date_end: '2021-02-21'
     description: |2-

-        * Identified associatiosn between latent patterns of immune checkpoint inhibitor response in melanoma and progression free survival
+        * Identified associations between latent patterns of immune checkpoint inhibitor response in melanoma and progression free survival
         * Participated in projects working to integrate single cell transcriptomic and epigenomic sequencing data
         * Used feature selection to identify candidate genes from high-dimensional transcriptomic data
         * Developed and implemented a novel machine learning algorithm that uses a top-scoring pairs (TSP) approach to perform regression